stomp/stomp-spec/src/stomp-specification-1.1.md

 ### ERROR

-The server may send `ERROR` frames if something goes wrong.
-The error frame should contain a `message` header with a short description of the error, and the body may contain more detailed information (or may be empty).
+The server MAY send `ERROR` frames if something goes wrong.
+The error frame SHOULD contain a `message` header with a short description of the error, and the body MAY contain more detailed information (or MAY be empty).

     ERROR
     receipt-id:message-12345